Where Should I Study? Biased Language Models Decide! Evaluating Fairness in LMs for Academic Recommendations: Introduction

 LLMs are trained on vast, uncurated internet corpora that embed societal biases and structural inequalities, so they risk reproducing and amplifying these distortions in their outputs \cite{blodgett2020language}.
 Although bias in LLMs has been extensively studied across domains \cite{cheng2025neutralizing}, its implications for educational recommendations remain largely unexplored.
 This is alarming because university choice profoundly shapes career trajectories and socioeconomic mobility \cite{carnevale2015economic}.
 In many developing countries, there is a widespread belief that foreign degrees confer superior quality and job prospects \cite{haldorai_determinants_2017}.
 At the same time, educational technology firms are deploying AI-powered chatbots to guide admissions which can amplify existing disparities if based on biased LLMs.
 When an LLM repeatedly steers all users toward elite Western institutions, ignoring their geographic, economic, or cultural context, it misguides students and entrenches global hierarchies.
 The “black-box” nature of these models further compounds this, since users cannot assess the fairness of the advice they receive \cite{yan2024practical}.

-To address this gap, we present three key contributions: \begin{itemize} \item \textbf{Academic Recommendation Queries}: A comprehensive empirical study examining bias patterns in university recommendations across three popular open-source LLMs, analyzing 10,800 queries spanning 40 nationalities, 3 economic classes, and 3 genders. \item\textbf{Novel Evaluation Metrics:} We present a novel evaluation framework that consists of two metrics -- \textit{Demographic Representation Score (DRS)} and \textit{Geographic Representation Score (GRS)} which quantify the recommendation quality through dual lenses of demographic fit and geographic diversity respectively, providing a structured approach to assess fairness in the task of academic/university recommendation. \item \textbf{Evaluation \& Analyses}: Through the proposed evaluation framework, we present empirical evidence of significant biases across all evaluated models, with quantitative benchmarks that can guide future fairness research such as bias mitigation in LM based systems in educational sector.
-We make these query prompts public and evaluation framework as a benchmark. \footnote{\href{https://github.com/cerai-iitm/Academic-Recommendation-Framework}{https://github.com/cerai-iitm/Academic-Recommendation-Framework}} \end{itemize}
+To address this gap, we present three key contributions: \begin{itemize} \item \textbf{Academic Recommendation Queries}: A comprehensive empirical study examining bias patterns in university recommendations across three popular open-source LLMs, analyzing 10,800 queries spanning 40 nationalities, 3 economic classes, and 3 genders. \item\textbf{Novel Evaluation Metrics:} We present a novel evaluation framework that consists of two metrics -- \textit{Demographic Representation Score (DRS)} and \textit{Geographic Representation Score (GRS)} which quantify the recommendation quality through dual lenses of demographic fit and geographic diversity respectively, providing a structured approach to assess fairness in the task of academic/university recommendation. \item \textbf{Evaluation \& Analyses}: Through the proposed evaluation framework, we present empirical evidence of significant biases across all evaluated models, with quantitative benchmarks that can guide future fairness research such as bias mitigation in LM based systems in educational sector. \end{itemize}

 Our findings reveal interesting yet concerning patterns that could potentially impact the academic ecosystems across the globe both from a student and university/country perspective as shown in \autoref{fig:prompt_bias_examples}.
 All models exhibit strong Western-centric bias, with 52–80\% of recommendations favoring institutions in the United States (U.S.) and the United Kingdom (U.K.).
 Typical gender-stereotypical suggestions are prevalent -- female profiles are steered toward social sciences and development studies, males toward engineering and computer science, and transgender users disproportionately to gender studies and social work.
 Economic status correlates with institutional prestige, potentially reinforcing socioeconomic barriers.
 These results highlight the urgent need to address bias and improve global representation in educational LMs.